 Dr. José Fernando Maya-Vetencourt obtained his Bachellor degree in Biology at the University of the Andes in Merida.
 Later on he got a MSc degree on Biochemistry and Cellular Biology, in the context of an international research project, at the Ecole Normale Supérieure in Paris.
 Afterwards, he earned a PhD degree and a Post Doc in Neurobiology at the Scuola Normale Superiore of Pisa while working with Lamberto Maffei.
-He then moved to the Italian Institute of Technology (IIT), as a Post Doc, in Rovereto.
-At the moment, he is a Research Scientist at the IIT in Genova working with Fabio Benfenati.
-In addition to his research activities at the IIT, he was recently appointed as Adjunct Professor in the School of Medicine and Pharmacy, at the University of Genova.
-He also lately obtained the “Abilitazione Scientifica” to work as Associate Professor at the University.
-His research interests centre on (i) neuronal interfaces designed to substitute damaged tissues in the nervous system and (ii) experience-dependent mechanisms of neuronal plasticity that underlie sensory perception and behaviour.
-Dr. Maya-Vetencourt is author of 4 book chapters, 1 patent, 26 publications in peer-reviewed journals, including: Science, Nature Neuroscience, Nature Materials, Nature Communications, Journal of Physiology.
+He then moved as a Post Doc to the NEST laboratory.
+He also worked as a Research Scientist at the Italian Institute of Technology (IIT) in Genova with Fabio Benfenati.
+In addition to his research activities at the IIT, he obtained the "abilitazione scientifica" and in 2015 was appointed as Adjunct Professor in the School of Medicine and Pharmacy, at the University of Genova.
+Recently, he obtained an Associate Professor (RTDB) Position in the Biology Department, Physiology Institute, at the University of Pisa.
+He is also an affiliated researcher in the NSYN Department at the IIT.
+His research interests centre on (i) neuronal interfaces designed to substitute damaged tissues in the nervous system, (ii) optogenetics- and experience-dependent mechanisms of neuronal plasticity that underlie sensory perception as well as behaviour, and (iii) retinal circuitries under physiological and pathological conditions.
+Dr. Maya-Vetencourt is author of 4 book chapters, 4 patents, and 26 publications in peer-reviewed journals, including: Science, Nature Neuroscience, Nature Nanotechnology, Nature Materials, Nature Communications, Journal of Physiology, Frontiers in Systems Neuroscience, European Journal of Neuroscience, Progress in Neurobiology, Journal of Experimental Neuroscience, and others.
 He has delivered more than 20 scientific presentations at international meetings abroad.
-His academic record includes over 1325 citations with an “h-index” of 12 (google scholar).
-He is member of the Italian Society of Neuroscience (SINS), the American Society of Neuroscience (SfN), and the Italian Society of Physiology (SIF).
-He works as an associate review editor for “Frontiers in Neurogenomics” and “Frontiers in Cellular Neuroscience”.
-In the year 2017, he was awarded two scientific recognitions as "Young Investigator in Physiology": one by the Italian Society of Physiology (SIF) in Pavia and the other by the European Society of Physiology (FEPS) in Vienna.
+His academic record includes > 2500 citations with an “H-index” of 16 according to Google Scholar (Impact Factor/Manuscript: 10.51; Total Impact Factor: 241.63).
+He is member of the Italian Society of Neuroscience (SINS), the American Society of Neuroscience (SfN), and the Italian Physiological Society (SIF).
+He works as an associate review editor for “Frontiers in Molecular Neuroscience” and “Frontiers in Cellular Neuroscience”.
+In the year 2017, he was awarded two prestigious and independent scientific recognitions as "Young Investigator": one by the Italian Physiological Society in Pavia and another by the Federation of European Physiological Societies in Vienna.

 J.F.
-Maya-Vetencourt is currently leading the following research projects:
+Maya-Vetencourt is currently leading the following research projects

-Project 1: Artificial Retina in the RCS retinal degeneration rat model: functional and behavioral recovery of vision in Retinitis pigmentosa
+• Project 1: Artificial Retina in the RCS retinal degeneration rat model: functional and behavioral recovery of vision in Retinitis pigmentosa

-Project 2: Development of an artificial retinal prosthesis in a swine model of blindness: towards the human phase-1 experimentation
+• Project 2: Development of an artificial retinal prosthesis in a swine model of blindness: towards the human phase-1 experimentation

-Project 3: Role of the transcription factor REST on brain plasticity in health and disease as assessed by optogenetics
+• Project 3: Role of the transcription factor REST on brain plasticity in health and disease as assessed by optogenetics

 Summary of Research Projects

-Utilization of neuronal interfaces in retinal pathologies
+• Utilization of neuronal interfaces in retinal pathologies of rodents and swines

-Fondazione San Paolo.
+• Fondazione San Paolo.
+2016-2018.
+Principal Investigator.
 180.000 €.
-2016-2018.

 “Modulation of adult visual cortical plasticity via optogenetic control of gene expression”